Gizzeria

 Gizzeria (Calabrian: Iezzarìa; Jacarise) is an Arbëreshë comune and town in the province of Catanzaro in the Calabria region of Italy.

+A notable community of Italian settlers from Gizzeria, along with their descendants, resides in Sydney’s Northern Beaches, particularly in the suburb of Narraweena.

 Overview

 The center of town is 625 m above sea level.
 Monte Mancuso is the town's highest point at 1290 m above sea level.
 Gizzeria shares borders in common with the municipalities of Falerna, Nocera Terinese, Lamezia Terme and the Tyrrhenian Sea.

 The town's territory is within 5 minutes driving distance from the Lamezia Terme International Airport, as well as 10 minutes driving distance from the Lamezia Terme Centrale train station.

 Gizzeria is located approximately 60 km from Catanzaro, its provincial capital.